Since our founding, Gamblin Artists Colors has handcrafted materials with the well-being of artists, their work and the environment in mind.

 Cadmium and Cobalt colors

-Over thirty years ago when we first started making oil colors, cadmium pigments were much more soluble in the human system than they are now.
-Since then, the bio-absorbable portion of cadmium in the pigments we use has been reduced 99.5%.
-Years ago, cadmium pigments contained about 1000 parts per million (PPM) bio-available cadmium.
-Now the cadmium pigments we work with contain only about 5 PPM cadmium that can be absorbed through ingestion.
+Over thirty years ago when we first started making oil colors, the best cadmium pigments available were still much more soluble in the human system than they are now.
+Now the cadmium pigments we work with are largely insoluble through ingestion.
 Having said that, we still recommend that artists not eat their paints.

 Cobalt Blue is a compound of cobalt and aluminum.
 Cobalt Green is a compound of cobalt and zinc.
 Oil colors made from these compounds do not carry health-warning labels because the cobalt cannot be readily absorbed into the body.
-Just like when using Cadmiums, artists should not inhale the dust from cobalt pigments and artists should not eat their paints.
+Just like when using Cadmiums, artists should not inhale the dust from cobalt pigments when sanding dry paint layers and artists should not eat their paints.

 Painters use painting mediums to change the viscosity, texture, dry time, gloss level, and increase the transparency of oil colors.
 Our approach is to offer artists contemporary oil painting mediums that are true to historic working properties, yet safer and more permanent.